 There is no better way for students to develop a personal connection to the First World War than through visiting the former battlefields 100 year on.
-Sign up today and join one of our tours in 2017 and be part of the national commemoration of the First World War.
+Sign up today and join one of our FREE tours in 2019 and be part of the national commemoration of the First World War.

 On our tours the students will have the opportunity to interact with a variety of different historic sites including battlefields, memorials, cemeteries and museums, participate in remembrance ceremonies, and record, reflect and share their own experiences.